Accredited Online Medical Assistant Certification Programs

 Program Accreditation for Medical Assisting Certificates & Degrees

-As mentioned in the introduction, while graduating from an accredited program may not be necessary to secure employment as a medical assistant, it is necessary to qualify for voluntary professional certification through the American Association of Medical Assistants (AAMA), a credential that can enhance one’s employment and salary prospects.
+As mentioned in the introduction, while graduating from an accredited program may not be necessary to secure employment as a medical assistant, it is necessary to qualify for voluntary professional certification through the American Association of Medical Assistants (AAMA).
+This credential can enhance one’s employment and salary prospects.

 The two main accreditation entities for medical assisting programs are the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
 These organizations weigh several factors, such as the quality of program curricula, student outcomes, program administration, and other variables.